 In its continuing effort to keep pace with the region’s growth and to provide reliable power to customers, Seattle City Light is planning to make improvements to the Broad Street Substation.
 In late 2017, City Light identified a preferred option

-In the Spring of 2018, City Light presented the preferred option to the Seattle Design Commission.
-At that meeting the Design Commission requested that we take a closer look at the proposed walls around the substation to reduce their impact on the surrounding neighborhood.
-City Light then came up with new options for the wall and met with area stakeholders to get feedback on those options.
+In the spring of 2018, City Light presented the preferred option to the Seattle Design Commission.
+At that meeting the Design Commission requested that City Light take a closer look at the proposed walls around the substation to reduce their impact on the surrounding neighborhood.
+City Light then worked with the Design Commission to develop new options for the wall and met with area stakeholders to solicit feedback on those options.

+.
 City Light presented a refined option to the Seattle Design Commission in August.
+The Commission voted unanimously to approve the urban design merit and public benefit for the project.
 The minutes from that meeting can be found here

 You can send us comments or request a briefing by sending an email to us at SCL_BroadSub@seattle.gov